like no other

 ADVANCING MODERN MEDICINE

 Biopharmaceuticals—medicines produced from living cells—are revolutionizing health care.
 But producing them safely and efficiently is a challenge.
-In UD’s Ammon Pinozzotto Biopharmaceutical Innovation Center, researchers will accelerate the manufacture of these life-saving medicines while developing the biopharma workforce of the future.
+In UD’s Ammon Pinizzotto Biopharmaceutical Innovation Center, researchers are accelerating the manufacture of these life-saving medicines while developing the biopharma workforce of the future.

 Diving into the Unknown

 UD’s discoveries and impacts are all around you—from your phone’s touch-screen technology to the Mars spacesuit.
 As a Carnegie Foundation-classified doctoral university with very highest research activity, a designation held by less than 3 percent of U.S. colleges, we’re on a relentless pursuit of excellence and impact.

 At the University of Delaware, the future starts now.
 Be part of the experience at the STAR campus.

 STAR Campus: An Innovation Community Like No Other: youtube.com/watch?v=HNya4FSCjBY